mattoslab/mattoslabsite/README.md

 and then run `python make.py`, and the finished html files, css, images, etc. will appear under the `build/` directory.

-## Setting up a develpoment environment
+## Setting up a development environment

 To make edits and test on your computer, make sure you have the following installed: